-5 Energy sector EDPRS Self-Assessment, EWSA, MININFRA, November 2011.
+Energy sector EDPRS Self-Assessment, EWSA, MININFRA, November 2011.

-Figure 4.6 below presents the percentage of households with mud-covered tree trunks as their main wall material by district.
+Figure 4.6 below presents the percentage of households with mud-covered tree trunks as wall material by district.
 The main wall material of dwellings were classified as follows: mud bricks, mud bricks covered with cement, tree trunks with mud, tree trunks with mud and cement, oven-fired brick, and other unspecified material.

-In Huye district, 47% of households are using mud-covered tree trunks as their wall material; this comes first before mud bricks covered with cement (20%), mud bricks (17%) and tree trunks with mud and cement (11.5%).
-At national level, 35.2% of households have mud-covered tree trunks as their wall material; in urban areas this represents only 17.1% and 38.3% in rural areas.
+In Kicukiro district, only 6% of households use mud-covered tree trunks as wall material; mud bricks covered with cement is the most commonly used with 66%.
+At national level, 35.2% of households have mud-covered tree trunks as wall material; in urban areas this represents only 17.1% and 38.3% in rural areas.